 7.8.10 Environmental Forces Contributing to Yaw

 In modeling the environmental forces contributing to yaw, the designer should consider the likely conditions and environmental directions that would result in extreme yaw.
 For example, the wind directions resulting in the greatest steady and oscillating moments on the vessel should be considered.
-Modeling of wind-induced moments is particularly difficult.
+Modeling wind-induced moments is particularly difficult.
 Consideration should be given to moments induced by spatial variability.

 Non-central center of gravity and eccentricity of the resultant horizontal environmental forces will increase yaw responses to waves.
 Any likely loading conditions such as non-symmetric placement of drilling rigs or non-symmetrical riser installations should also be considered.
 Checking of various wave headings may be required because symmetric wave loadings will minimize the yaw response to waves.
 Multi-directional seas tend to excite yaw more than uni-directional seas

 Another source of yaw excitation can be vortex shedding from the columns in a steady current.
-Resonant coupling between the vortex shedding and yaw motion has been shown to occur in model tests, and should be checked for in high current areas (see 6.3.3 and A.1).
+Resonant coupling between vortex shedding and yaw motion has been shown to occur in model tests and should be checked for in high current areas (see 6.3.3 and A.1).

 7.8.11 Estimating Yaw Responses